imgiseverything/philthompson.co.uk/projects/topshop-blog.md

 # {{ title }}

-Phil revamped the [TOPSHOP](https://www.topshop.com/) blog alongside their inhouse designers making it load faster and look beautiful.
+Phil revamped the [TOPSHOP](https://www.topshop.com/)&nbsp;blog alongside their inhouse designers making it load faster and look beautiful.

 With London Fashion Week looming, Topshop wanted to update their WordPress blog for a cleaner, quicker and more on-trend design.
 Working with in-house designers Phil created a theme from scratch that used less plug-ins and therefore made less requests.